houtanf/Unsupervised-KNN-JS/README.md

 This list is ordered in ascending order based on the distance field in each object.

+## Future Features

+  * Plans to implement use of custom distance functions passed in by the user
+  * More native distance functions
+  * Parallel computations across multiple targets

+  Ideas and suggestions are welcome!

+## Changes

+  For changes please see the [Changelog][changelog-url]

 [travis-img]: https://img.shields.io/travis/houtanf/unsupervised-knn-js?style=for-the-badge
 [travis-url]: https://travis-ci.org/houtanf/Unsupervised-KNN-JS
 [license-img]: https://img.shields.io/github/license/houtanf/unsupervised-knn-js?style=for-the-badge